hot chocolate three ways

 submarino dipped in a mug of coffee

 Fresh unsweetened whipped cream or fluffy homemade marshmallows are our favorite accoutrements for hot drinking chocolate, but fresh heavy cream whipped with a nip of your favorite liqueur, natural pure extract, coffee, tea or fruit juice concentrate is pretty darn amazing.
-Check out our simple instructions below to make a dreamy flavored whipped topping and pillowy vegetarian marshmallows!
+Check out our simple instructions below to make a dreamy flavored whipped topping and pillowy plant-based marshmallows!

 Simple Recipes